ashkanmy/Insight-Gallery/README.md

 # Welcome to my Insight-Gallery.
 ## Under continuous update!
-Here, I mostly write my activities and explain what I enjoy to think and do  . . .
+Here, I mostly write my activities and explain what I enjoy to think and to do  . . .